vonschutter/RTD-Setup/core/README.md

 The core of the RTD Power Tools are the core libraries and the configuration scripts for computers, servers, and VMs.
 The core library and the configuration files are the following:

-*   _branding: Contains configurations for how things look
+*   _branding: Contains configurations for how things look.
-*   _locations: Contains URL's, file locations, etc.
+*   _locations: Contains URLs, file locations, etc.
-*   _rtd_library: Contains all functions that do all the heavy lifting and repeated work.
+*   _rtd_library: Contains all functions that do the heavy lifting and repeated work.
-*   _rtd_recipies: Collections of software to make available for install.
+*   _rtd_recipes: Collections of software to make available for install.
 *   sigs (folder): contains the hashes used to validate the oem apps compressed in the /apps folder
-*   rtd-oem-enable-config.sh: script to enable the tools when auto installed via PRESEED, or AUTOUNATTEND.
+*   rtd-oem-enable-config.sh: script to enable the tools when auto installed via PRESEED or AUTOUNATTEND.
-*   rtd-oem-linux-config.sh: script to configrure a server, VDI, VM, or PC using the \_rtd\_library functions
+*   rtd-oem-linux-config.sh: script to configure a server, VDI, VM, or PC using the \_rtd\_library functions.
-*   rtd-oem-win10-config.ps1: script to configrure a server, VDI, VM, or PC
+*   rtd-oem-win10-config.ps1: script to configure a server, VDI, VM, or PC.

 Further tools and utilities are located in the /apps folder and the /modules folder.
 These modules may make use of the \_rtd\_library accomplish their tasks.
 For example; the software-bundle-manager:![1683551411392](image/README/1683551411392.png)